sveltejs/kit/packages/kit/.changeset/red-dots-happen.md

 '@sveltejs/kit': patch
 ---

-Provided fetch function accepts the same object types in the body as the native fetch function.
+Fix: Sveltekit's provided fetch function accepts the same object types in the body as the native fetch function.